All About Writing a Poetry Analysis Essay-Tips and Guide

 Steps to Writing a Unique Poetry Analysis Essay

-Write an Introduction
+Write an introduction

 Choose the title for analysis.
-It can be a simple statement, a quote, from the poem.
+It can be a simple statement, or a quote, from the poem.
 Move on to give a brief about the author.
-Add some interesting background story to hold onto your audience.
+Add some interesting background stories to hold onto your audience.
 Remember, that the introduction should open with a hook to catch the attention of your readers.

-Body of The Content
+Body of the content

 • Each paragraph should talk about only one point.